leaf-bci/leaf-bci.github.io/doc/datasets/instruction-tuning-datasets.md

 - **Signal processing:** create 250 Hz epochs, band-pass 0.1-70 Hz, resample to 200 Hz, and divide each recording into non-overlapping 10-second windows.
 Incomplete final windows are discarded.
 - **Labels:** the 28 source trials are assigned to Anger, Fear, Disgust, Sad, Amusement, Inspiration, Joy, Tenderness, and Neutral using the fixed label array in the builder.
 Each trial label is repeated for all of its windows.
 - **Normalization:** apply the shared pipeline per subject after segmentation.
 - **Split:** subjects 000-099 form the train/validation pool; subjects 100-122 are test.
-Within the first group, every fifth concatenated sample is validation.
-- **Builder output:** `EMO_FACED_seg10.h5`; the loader expects `EMO_FACED.h5`, so the file must currently be renamed or copied.

 ### EMO_SEED_3_seg4